Top 5 Jobs for Nature Lovers and Outdoor Enthusiasts

 Another fun and interesting career that takes you outdoors is geology.
 Geologists are scientists that study the Earth, including its formation history, materials, and processes.

-Geologists do important work like investigating; planning and evaluating sites; identifying and locating natural resources such as minerals, metals, oil, and gas; and studying the processes associated with natural disasters such as earthquakes, floods, and mudslides.
+Geologists do important work like evaluating sites, identifying and locating natural resources, and studying the processes associated with natural disasters.

-The majority of geologists are employed with environmental engineering firms, government agencies, mining companies, environmental consulting companies, universities, nonprofits, and petroleum companies.
+The majority of geologists are employed with environmental engineering firms, government agencies, environmental consulting companies, and nonprofits.
 They typically split their time between working in offices and labs and conducting fieldwork.

 Foresters are primarily responsible for forest management in the public and private sectors, and play an important role in the conservation and rehabilitation of forests, which are a critical part of the environment.